-The current curriculum was developed based upon the overall goals and principles of the SNHF Program, the MFA requirements of the Graduate School, and the experiences of the faculty, staff, and students during the first decade-and-a-half of the program.
+The current curriculum was developed based upon the overall goals and principles of the SNHF Program, the MFA requirements of the Graduate School, and the experiences of the faculty, staff, and students during the first decade of the program.

 You are required to be in residence in the Bozeman area during your first two years of instruction.
-After the first two years, you will be working on your thesis and Bozeman residence is not required.
+After the first two years, you will be working on your thesis, and Bozeman residence is not required.
 You must, however, maintain the enrollment requirements outlined below.

 Time Limits: You are required to register for full-time continuous enrollment for the first two years of study.
 You must complete your degree within six years (72 calendar months) of your first enrollment.
+You are not required to be enrolled during summer semesters although you will need to be enrolled if you have internships or independent study courses during that time.

 Leaves of Absence: You may take a "leave of absence" (i.e., not enroll for credits) for a maximum of three semesters during the six-year period.

-Exceptions to these time limits are granted only in extraordinary circumstances and require joint approval from the head of the SNHF Program, the SFP Director, the Dean of Students, and the Division of Graduate Education (DGE).
+Exceptions to these time limits are granted only in extraordinary circumstances and require joint approval from the head of the SNHF Program, the SFP Director, the Dean of Students, and The Graduate School.